TAZICEF- ceftazidime injection, powder, for solution

 In patients undergoing hemodialysis, a loading dose of 1 gram is recommended, followed by 1 gram after each hemodialysis period.

 Tazicef (ceftazidime for injection, USP) can also be used in patients undergoing intraperitoneal dialysis and continuous ambulatory peritoneal dialysis.
 In such patients, a loading dose of 1 gram of Tazicef may be given, followed by 500 mg every 24 hours.
-In addition to IV use, Tazicef can be incorporated in the dialysis fluid at a concentration of 250 mg for 2 liters of dialysis fluid.
+In addition to IV use, Tazicef can be incorporated in the dialysis fluid at a concentration of 250 mg for 2 L of dialysis fluid.

-Note: Generally Tazicef should be continued for 2 days after the signs and symptoms of infection have disappeared, but in complicated infections longer therapy may be required.
+Note: Generally, Tazicef should be continued for 2 days after the signs and symptoms of infection have disappeared, but in complicated infections longer therapy may be required.

 Tazicef may be given intravenously.
 Intra-arterial administration should be avoided (see PRECAUTIONS).